RuslanMirov/Distributed-AI-Trading-Agents/README.md

 - **BullMQ Queue** – stores bot jobs in Redis
 - **Worker** – processes jobs and runs LangGraph
 - **LangGraph** – AI workflow (price, news, decision)
+- **PostgreSQL** - DB for virtual portfolio, you can replace it with your tools

 ---